 According to research from Hallmark, Americans spend approximately $3.2 billion a year on wrapping paper.
 That presumably includes things like gift bags which, according to Hallmark, are the No. 1 way consumers wrap gifts.
 In any case, the more gifts you buy, the more wrapping paper or gift bags you’ll likely use.
 So, when making your holiday budget did you remember to include the cost of gift wrapping?
-With the gifting season fast approaching, we thought it best to share some budget friendly gift wrapping ideas.
+Our credit counseling advice is to account for every single expense to avoid credit card debt.
+With the gifting season fast approaching, we thought it best to share some budget friendly gift wrap ideas.

 Budget Friendly Gift Wrapping Tips